qsliu2017/gitlab-runner/docs/install/kubernetes-agent.md

    An [example file is available](#example-runner-manifest).

-1. The output of the `helm template` includes all the resources needed to create a Kubernetes Executor on a Gitlab Runner:
+1. The output of the `helm template` includes all the resources needed to create a Kubernetes Executor on a GitLab Runner:

    ```yaml
    ---